Gifted and Talented Coordinator: Alfred Orecchio

-- Conference with parent to address concerns and develop an action plan with RTI interventions
+- Conference with the parent to address concerns and develop an action plan with RTI interventions

-- Subsequent meetings with parent to review student and make adjustments to the plan as needed.
+- Subsequent meetings with parents to review students and make adjustments to the plan as needed.

 If a student is struggling and not demonstrating progress, it is assumed that regular communication has occurred between teacher and parent before the initial conference takes place.
-A low performing student should not be removed because of compliance problems (i.e. poor homework completion/assignments, behavior in class, etc.)
+A low-performing student should not be removed because of compliance problems (i.e. poor homework compl0…etion/assignments, behavior in class, etc.)